 Welcome to Arizona Wonders!

-My name is Paul and I’ll be your guide on your Arizona Wonders journey.
+My name is Paul and I’ll be your guide on this exciting Arizona Wonders journey.
 I started this blog in 2017, after living in Arizona for five years.
 It’s my attempt to capture the amazing beauty of the Grand Canyon State.
 My goal is to share insights into this magnificent place that will help others explore unique nooks and crannies of Arizona.

 Two things I knew about Arizona when I moved here:

 The Grand Canyon is here

 Both are facts that most people know about Arizona.
-What I’ve learned in my time here is that there is so much more to Arizona than heat and the Grand Canyon.
+What I’ve learned in my time living here is that there is so much more to Arizona than heat and the Grand Canyon.

 My awareness of the many wonders of Arizona was piqued in 2014 when I went on a group hike with my church to an amazing place called Havasupai.
-Based on the pictures alone, you might think you’re looking at a far-flung place on an island in the tropics.
+Based on the pictures alone, you might think you’re looking at a remote place on an island in the tropics.
 The journey involved a 5-hour bus ride to a dusty parking lot.
 From there, we hiked eight miles down into the canyon, where we stayed in a very basic lodge managed by residents of Supai village.
-As we neared the lodge, we crossed a small, swift-running creek of clear water that originated from a spring.
+As we neared the village, we crossed a small, swift-running creek of clear water that originated from a spring.